HOH RIVER

 Saint Vincent de Paul, OlyCAP, YMCA, Dove House, JCIRA (Jefferson County Immigrants’ Rights Advocates), Bayside, Jefferson Interfaith Action Coalition, First Step Family Support Center, New Image, OWL 360, Roots of Resilience Project, Jefferson County Public Health

-To join, email Jen at jen@jcfgives.org.
+To join, email Crystie at crystie@jcfgives.org.

 WHAT IS COMMUNITY NETWORK BUILDING?